78+ orders placed in your location

 Ranges

 The positive presence of antinuclear antibodies can affect the patient's health.
-At the same time, negative presence does not affect the patient's health—the normal range for detecting antinuclear antibodies.
+At the same time, negative presence does not affect the patient's health—the normal ranges for detecting antinuclear antibodies.

-• The strongly positive ANA titer is measured between 1:160.
+- The strongly positive ANA titer is measured in between the 1:160.

 The normal values, parameters, and reference ranges of the test may vary from lab to lab.
 Please refer to the ranges mentioned in the report and consult a doctor to understand the interpretation of lab reports.